Brian Wilson Presents Smile: Release

-From autumn 2004 to summer 2005, Wilson supported the album with a world tour that included stops in the US, Europe, and Japan.
+From autumn 2004 to summer 2005, Wilson supported the album with a world tour that included stops in the US, Europe, Australia, New Zealand and Japan.
 In March 2005, Wilson, Parks, and Leaf held a panel at the annual South by Southwest convention in Austin, Texas to discuss Smile.
 Asked if he would permit the release of the original Beach Boys recordings, Wilson responded, "Never.
 Those are gone forever.
 I don't want those made public because they bring up bad memories.
 I don't think about the old days anymore.
 I never do."
 Sahanaja told Australian Musician, "In six years of touring this is the happiest we've ever seen Brian, I mean consistently happy and it's got to be because of the music. [...]
 Who would have thought … of all things…Smile."

 Contemporary critical reception

 BWPS received widespread acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, Smile received an average score of 97 based on 29 reviews, making it the third-highest rated album in the website's history.

 Rolling Stones Robert Christgau, who was skeptical of Smile back in the 1960s, praised Parks' lyrics and wrote, "what elevates them into something approaching a utopian vision is Wilson's orchestrations: brief bridge melodies, youthful harmonies [...] and an enthralling profusion of instrumental colors."
 (Note: He went on to give the album his rare A+ grade.
 It also topped his annual list of the year's best album.)
 Dominique Leone of Pitchfork declared, "As the mythical follow-up to Pet Sounds, it delivers, and despite his age, Wilson's voice even sounds fantastic, still carrying the weight of these angelic melodies."
 The Village Voices Tom Smucker felt that it might go on to be considered "album of the year" and described it as "the first successfully conceptualized Beach Boys release since Kokomo, the most moving since Pet Sounds, and the funniest since Smiley Smile".

+John Bush of AllMusic believed BWPS was "a remarkably unified, irresistible piece of pop music", yet decreed that it was "no musical watershed on par with Sgt.
+Pepper's [...] or Wilson's masterpiece, Pet Sounds".
+Writing in his 2005 book about Smile, Domenic Priore opined, "The recording sessions for the album at Sunset Sound came and went very quickly, and the mix suffers because of this; the emphasis on bass is not what it should be, and the tracks should breathe more.
+Some felt that there was too much singing, compared with the instrumental texture of the original tapes."